-Hello.
+Good evening.
 I am J Nash.
-I have been known to write on the subject of electric games.
-If you attempt to call me a (“Bames bournalist” – Ed) I will kick you to death eighty-eight times in a row.
-I have also written on other subjects for the BBC Light Programme and certain persons.
+I have been known by mistake to write on the subject of electric games.
+If you attempt to call me a (“Bames bournalist” – Ed) I will kick you to death one hundred and thirty-eight times in a row.
+I have also written on other subjects for the BBC Light Programme and certain persons, mostly by accident; elsewhere by a slightly different mistake.

 In 2001 I was knocked down by an ice-cream van with a broken hooter and preserved unnoticed by a sleet of lollies, awakening five hundred hours later in an amazing space world of tomorrow that has led to thrilling adventures and exciting pauperism.